The ISS looks like a Star Wars TIE fighter as it crosses the sun in this NASA image

 If you want to catch the ISS for yourself, whether with a camera or with the naked eye, check out NASA's Spot the Station site and sign up for a heads-up alert for when it will be flying over your part of the world.

-Discuss: ISS looks like a Star Wars TIE fighter as it crosses the sun in NASA image
+Discuss: ISS looks like Star Wars TIE fighter as it crosses the sun in NASA image

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.